-Our lab is actively studying the effects parasites and pesticides on honey bee health, two factors that are thought to play a roles in honey bee declines and, potentially, in Colony Collapse Disorder.
-The microsporidian parasite, Nosema, poses a major problem for honey bee health and is associated with honey bee colonies that have collapsed.
+Our lab is actively studying the effects parasites and pesticides on honey bee health, two factors that are thought to play a roles in honey bee declines.
+The microsporidian parasite, Nosema, poses a major problem for honey bee health and is associated with poor honey bee health.
 Currently, we are studying the effect of Nosema ceranae at different doses on the growth, development, and adult behaviors of honey bee larvae.
 In the video below, you will see an example of the behavior of honey bee larvae recorded inside an incubator.
 If you look closely on the right side, you will see movements of the larvae, which have been sped up.
 We plan to use this setup to study the effects of Nosema infection on honey bee larval behavior and nurse bee behavior

 Our research on pesticides focuses on the effects of neonicotinoid pesticides.
 We are interested in (1) how bees are exposed to neonicotinoids, (2) how these compounds affect their willingness to forage, and (3) how it affects their navigation and learning

 Relatively little is know about the effects of pesticides on bees apart from the European honey bee.
 Part of research therefore focuses on other species, including economically and ecologically important Asian honey bee species (Tan, K., Chen, W., Dong, S., Liu, X., Wang, Y., and Nieh.
 J.C.
 (2014) Imidacloprid alters foraging and increases risky behavior in bees.
 PLOS One.
 9(7): e102725.).